 The next time you're catching one with your tongue, you might stop to consider the long and arduous plight of the snowflake.
 Those delicate and intricate crystals have traveled many miles before they plummet to the ground alongside their trillions of cousins.
 And although they fly in multitudes, the word on the snow-slicked street is that no two of those little flakes are alike.
 Can every snowflake really be different?

-The short answer is yes, snowflakes really are different from one another.
+The short answer is yes, every snowflake really is different from one another.
 You might find some that are exceedingly similar (particularly at the beginning of a flake's development) but fully formed snowflakes are indeed structurally different, if only by tiniest of degrees.

 Understanding why snowflakes take unique forms means understanding how they're formed in the first place.
-It all starts at the Earth's surface, as water evaporates from oceans, rivers and lakes and rises into the atmosphere in the form of gaseous water vapor, which we sometimes see as clouds.
+It all starts at Earth's surface, as water evaporates from oceans, rivers and lakes and rises into the atmosphere in the form of gaseous water vapor, which we sometimes see as clouds.